rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 # Distributed Notifications - Multiple Publishing Processes {#distributed-notifications}

 Distributed notifications is the concept of allowing subscriptions to be served from multiple different agent publisher processes on the same device.
-As a simple example, an implementation could choose to have separate publishing processes for each linecard in a network device, so that data that is local to that linecard can be published directly from the linecard, perhaps directly from the linecard data interfaces, without been sent to the RP process that could act a bottleneck.
+As a simple example, an implementation could choose to have separate publishing processes for each linecard in a network device, so that data that is local to that linecard can be published directly from the linecard, perhaps directly from the linecard data interfaces, without been sent to a Management Processor card that could act a bottleneck.

 The YANG Push 2 specification supports distributed notifications as described in {{I-D.ietf-netconf-distributed-notif}}, and using the terminology defined therewithin, but with some differences due to the different YANG data models, which are described below.

 It is OPTIONAL for YANG Push 2 publishers to support multiple publisher agents since they always have the option of handling all subscriptions from a single publisher process on each server.
-Receivers and consumers of YANG Push 2 subscription data MUST support accommodate servers that publish their data from multiple publishing processes, e.g., they may need to correlate the update-complete notification across multiple publishing processes.
+Receivers and consumers of YANG Push 2 subscription data MUST accommodate servers that publish their data from multiple Message Publishing processes, e.g., they may need to correlate the update-complete notification across multiple publishing processes.

+Publishers serving a subscription MUST only send the data for a given YANG data node from a single Message Publisher process.
+Publishers MAY change which Message Publisher process is sending the data for a given YANG data node over time, e.g., to load-balance work.

 The differences for supporting {{I-D.ietf-netconf-distributed-notif}} with YANG Push 2 are: